nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --auth.irma.schememanager string                IRMA schemeManager to use for attributes.
 Can be either 'pbdf' or 'irma-demo'. (default "pbdf")
       --auth.publicurl string                         public URL which can be reached by a users IRMA client, this should include the scheme and domain: https://example.com.
 Additional paths should only be added if some sort of url-rewriting is done in a reverse-proxy.
       --configfile string                             Nuts config file (default "nuts.yaml") --cpuprofile string                             When set, a CPU profile is written to the given path.
-Ignored when strictmode is set
+Ignored when strictmode is set.
       --crypto.storage string                         Storage to use, 'fs' for file system, vaultkv for Vault KV store, default: fs. (default "fs")
       --crypto.vault.address string                   The Vault address.
 If set it overwrites the VAULT_ADDR env var.
       --crypto.vault.pathprefix string                The Vault path prefix. default: kv. (default "kv")